-Site Administrators can use Spatial Lens to make custom choropleth maps available for Data Lens pages.
-These custom choropleth maps allow users to view and interact with your data through a localized lens.
-Find out more about Data Lens visualizations here.
+Site Administrators can create custom choropleth maps for their Data lens pages called Spatial Lens boundaries!
+These custom choropleth maps allow users to view and interact with the data through a localized lens.

 - Can be KML, KMZ, Shapefile or Geojson